guillaume-grac/reservation-salles/README.md

 # reservation-salles
-My fourth project in php., after 2 month of php.
+My fourth project in php, after 2 month of php.

 This project consisted in creating a room reservation site.